 If you’ve been tweeting for awhile, you are already familiar with some of the more common tools out there.
-Many people use the Twitter app on their smartphone, or manage their accounts with Tweetdeck or Hootsuite.
-What other tools are available to help you manage Twitter and keep your sanity?
-Here are a few of my favorites.
+However, you may not know about which tools you can use to help you with Twitter Chats.
+Many people use the Twitter app on their smartphone to tweet, or manage their accounts with Tweetdeck or Hootsuite.
+For a chat, it’s much easier if you use the desktop–there’s so much going on and so quickly.

-Have a Favorite Tool?
+Have a Favorite Twitter Chat Tool?

 Leave me a comment, below.
 I’m always fascinated by the tools that people use to help manage their Twitter chats.
 And thank you for reading!